-In this period of uncertainty, we have chosen to be positive and take advantage of it to resume good eating habits.
-And because our mission at Les Miraculous is to take care of you and your health, today I share with you ten tips to help you eat better every day.
+In this period of uncertainty, we have chosen to be positive and take the opportunity to resume good eating habits.
+And because our mission at Les Miraculeux is to take care of yourself and your health, today I'm sharing ten tips to help you eat better every day.

 2. Forget restrictive regimes

 The desire to lose weight fast encourages us to turn to quick solutions, among which are on the front line: dieting.
 You know all these programs with enticing promises that make the headlines just after the holidays and before the summer holidays?
 These diets are certainly effective in the short term but are ineffective and even dangerous for long-term health (nutritional deficiencies, bone problems, disruption of hunger signals ...).
 In addition, they are responsible for profound changes in the body's metabolism.
 Result: as soon as the program is finished, weight gain is inevitable sometimes even more severe!
 So this year we forget that; we adopt good healthy habits, lasting and without harmful consequences on our health!

 First good habit to take: consume more fiber daily.
 Right now, we don't eat enough fiber at all: less than 20g / d whereas the current French recommendations are to 25-30g / day.
 However, they are essential for the proper functioning of our body.
 They certainly regulate our intestinal transit, but not only!
 They also contribute to the prevention of cardiovascular disease, Au strengthening the immune system et even favor weight loss !